robertmosen/ESPHome---Mill-WIFI-Generation-3/README.md

 First of all, i am no programmer so bare with me.

 I bougt this smart plug second hand from a thrift store and it did not perform as i expected.
-It connected just fine but lost the WIFI after a while.
+It connected just fine to the app but lost the WIFI after a while.
 The firmware upgrade in the Mill app couldn't complete.
+Overall it was a bit unstable.

 So i opened it and found a ESP32 wroom inside.
 Ofcourse i had to adapt it to ESPHome.